Setting up Visual Studio Code

 How big is VS Code?

-VS Code is a small download (< 200 MB) and has a disk footprint of less than 500 MB, so you can quickly install VS Code and try it out.
+VS Code is a small download, less than 200 MB, and has a disk footprint of less than 500 MB.

 How do I create and run a new project?

-VS Code doesn't include a traditional File > New Project dialog or pre-installed project templates.
-You'll need to add additional components and scaffolders depending on your development interests.
-With scaffolding tools like Yeoman and the multitude of modules available through the npm package manager, you're sure to find appropriate templates and tools to create your projects.
+VS Code doesn't include a traditional File > New Project dialog or preinstalled project templates.
+Add additional components and scaffolders based on your development workflow.
+Scaffolding tools like Yeoman and packages from the npm package manager provide templates and tools to create projects.

 How do I know which version I'm running?